Practical Tools for Providing Mental Health First Aid

 How to help a person in distress after a difficult event

 Anyone can help a person who is suffering from mental distress, particularly following exposure to traumatic events such as an attack or an accident.
 To help in this case, you can perform several simple steps based on what is known as the MAASEH Model.
-Developed by Dr. Moshe Farchi, the MAASEH model was adopted by the Ministry of Health as an effective and proven model for action that may be performed during personal and national crises.
-The main goal of the model is to help a person in immediate distress transition from feeling helpless to feeling capable, from irrational behavior controlled by emotion to efficient, functional, intelligent and active behavior.
+The Ministry of Health adopted the Dr. Moshe Farchi MAASEH model as a practical and tested framework for action during personal and societal crises.
+The model's primary objective is to assist someone experiencing immediate distress in changing from feeling powerless to feeling capable, from emotion-driven irrational behavior to effective, functional, intelligent, and active behavior.

 https://www.youtube.com/watch?v=kEJ353s1_U4?rel=0

-F - Focus and expression of commitment: relay commitment and tell the persons before you who need assistance that they are not alone and that you are not leaving them.
-To prevent a sense of isolation, try to replace it with a sense of belonging.
+F: Focus and expression of commitment: communicate your dedication and let the people in need know they are not alone and that you will not abandon them.
+Try to substitute a sense of belonging for a sense of loneliness.

 Important to know